Last updated January 16, 2023.

 In some countries, PEA is available as a medical food.

-PEA is considered very safe and there are no known serious side effects or drug interactions from taking PEA.
-(42)
+PEA is considered very safe and has no known serious side effects or drug interactions.

-The marijuana plant contains over 100 bioactive compounds.
-(43)
+The marijuana plant (Cannabis sativa) contains over 110 known bioactive compounds.

-One present in particular abundance is cannabidiol or CBD oil.
-(44)
+One present in particular abundance is cannabidiol or CBD.

-CBD oil is not psychoactive and so can be purchased as a nutritional supplement.
-(45)
+CBD is not psychoactive and so can be purchased as a nutritional supplement.

 Lastly, no discussion on increasing anandamide would be complete without mentioning marijuana.